Overview

 Natural Fibers

 Natural fibers offer environmental advantages including biodegradability, recyclability, and reduced environmental impact compared to synthetic fibers.
+While their mechanical properties generally fall below synthetic alternatives, ongoing research is narrowing this gap, particularly for flax and basalt fibers.

 European Automotive Industry Fiber Usage (2012)